lucapinello/CRISPResso/README.rst

     corresponding to coding sequences.
 If more than one, separate by commas *and not spaces*.
 If not available, enter *NA.*

-> A file in the right format should look like this:
+A file in the right format should look like this:

- Site1 CACACTGTGGCCCCTGTGCCCAGCCC**TGG**GCTCTCTGTACATGAAGCAAC CCCTGTGCCCAGCCC NA NA
+Site1 CACACTGTGGCCCCTGTGCCCAGCCCTGGGCTCTCTGTACATGAAGCAAC CCCTGTGCCCAGCCC NA NA

- Site2 GTCCTGGTTTTTGGTTTGGGAAATATAGTCATC NA GTCCTGGTTTTTGGTTTAAAAAAATATAGTCATC NA Site 3 TTTCTGGTTTTTGGTTTGGGAAATATAGTCATC NA NA GGAAATATA
+Site2 GTCCTGGTTTTTGGTTTGGGAAATATAGTCATC NA GTCCTGGTTTTTGGTTTAAAAAAATATAGTCATC NA

+Site 3 TTTCTGGTTTTTGGTTTGGGAAATATAGTCATC NA NA GGAAATATA

 Note: *no column titles should be entered.* Also the colors here are used only for illustrative purposes and in a plain text file will be not be present and saved.